MTDOJRP/docs/docs/leo/information/codes.md

 - D43 Officer Pickup
 - D44 Took Report
 - D46 Officer at HQ
-- D47 Officer needs Assistance
+- D47 Officer needs assistance
-- D48 Officer needs Immediate Assistance
+- D48 Officer needs immediate assistance

 After your David code we commonly state the race of the individual to help locate them or identify them in the future if needed.
 - White = William